BenBoZ/benboz.github.io/_drafts/visualizing_software.md

 If we now apply this across the entire figure, we get a _chain of dependencies_.
 This is appropriatly called a __dependency chain__.
 A dependency chain is great for visualizing what your software does and how each step interacts.
+These are very similar to program slices.

 # Creating these diagrams

 OK, but I'm not going to draw these diagrams by hand.
+I have better things to do!
 Off course not!
 I created a little python script that can generate these images from JSON files with trace information.

-> But then I still have to create the JSON file?
+But then I still have to create the JSON file?
 Yes, but I also created a python decorator that stores all tracing data into JSON.
 So you can generate these diagrams automagically for python code.

 If anyone wishes to write other tracers (gdb would be great :) ), then please do!
+Head over to [the PrintState repo](https://www.github.com/spoorcc/PrintState) and check it out.

 # Furter reading